 Dr. Karni points to emerging data in the literature on the efficacy of TORS for oropharyngeal cancer.
 “We’re just now beginning to report results showing that robotic surgery is producing good outcomes.
 It’s my belief that TORS is going to change the playing field between physicians and oropharyngeal cancer.
 It gives us another tool as surgeons and gives our patients a precise minimally invasive approach with few side effects.”

-“The bottom line is that we can offer our patients the organ preservation protocol with chemotherapy and radiation, as well as minimally invasive endoscopic surgery and robotic-assisted surgery,” says Martin J. Citardi, MD, FACS, professor and chair of UTHealth Otorhinolaryngology and chief of otorhinolaryngology at Memorial Hermann-TMC and.
+“The bottom line is that we can offer our patients the organ preservation protocol with chemotherapy and radiation, as well as minimally invasive endoscopic surgery and robotic-assisted surgery,” says Martin J. Citardi, MD, professor and chair of UTHealth Otorhinolaryngology and chief of otorhinolaryngology at Memorial Hermann-TMC.
 “Every patient’s cancer is different.
 We always ask ourselves, ‘What is my chance of curing this cancer?
 How can I produce the best outcome for the patient?
 What treatment will result in the fewest side effects for this particular patient?’
 The treatment protocol we select is a function of staging, anatomy, pathology, the physician’s intuition based on experience and the wishes and comfort of the patient.”

 Wyett finished his radiation therapy the week after Thanksgiving 2010.
 “From what we understand, Paul has a good prognosis,” his wife says.
 “The first problem is finding the primary site.
 The next question is can you resect to negative margins?
 Then it’s a matter of whether you can remove the lymph nodes.
 This particular cancer responds well to chemotherapy and radiation but it’s one of the toughest treatments to undergo.
 It’s been a lot for us to deal with.